Type checking with TypeScript

 , we can now guesstimate that it could look something like this a minima:

-You can have a look at the Example provided in the repository and available on Expo to see what ModalStackParams
+You can have a look at the Example provided and available to see what ModalStackParams

 could look like/be used in a real-world scenario.